wastore/azure-storage-samples-for-python/changefeedtrigger/README.md

 [Python 3.6 or above](https://www.python.org/downloads/)

 ## How to Use
-This sample includes an __init__.py file as the main program, a function.json to configure the timer trigger function, and a blobEventsSample.py file that represents a data creation sample by creating events to test the program on.
+This sample includes an changefeedSample.py file as the main program, a function.json to configure the timer trigger function, and a blobEventsSample.py file that represents a data creation sample by creating events to test the program on.

-To use the data creation sample, you must go into the code an add your personal connection string

-To use the function, you must go into the __init__ file and add your connection string as well as your container name, and which filters you wish to employ!
+Please add all required personal information to settings.py

 ## Building An Azure Function
 For help setting up an Azure Function follow these steps: